PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Related Work

-The key aspect of pre-grasping research is the design of the reward function for a pre-grasping manipulation.
-Since the \textit{graspability} of an object posed in a certain environmental configuration cannot be easily defined, the reward is typically approached in two ways.
-The first approach involves manually programming the reward using methods such as pre-defined goal regions \cite{hang2019pre} or specific pose transitions of the object and gripper \cite{sun2020learning, nguyen2016preparatory}.
-However, these methods are often limited to the specific task settings in the research and lack the ability to adapt to unseen object categories and environments.
-The second approach relies on the output of pre-trained neural networks to estimate the \textit{graspability} of an object at a given pose \cite{chen2023synthesizing, chang2010planning, ren2021fast}.
-However, prior knowledge from simulators, like signed distance functions \cite{chen2023synthesizing} or exact object and environment geometry \cite{chang2010planning}, is used in these studies, making it difficult to transfer to real-world experiments, which requires the deep understanding of scenes \cite{gao2023dqs3d, gao2023semi, lee2019efficient, zhang2021invigorate}.
+The critical element is the formulation of the reward function for pre-grasping manipulation.
+Defining the \textit{graspability} of an object within a specific environmental setup is challenging, leading to two main approaches for constructing the reward function.
+The first method involves manually programming the reward, using strategies like pre-defined goal regions \cite{hang2019pre} or specific transitions in the pose of the object and gripper \cite{sun2020learning,nguyen2016preparatory}.
+Although effective within their specific experimental setups, these methods often lack the flexibility to adapt to new object categories and environments.
+The second approach uses the output from pre-trained neural networks to estimate the \textit{graspability} at a given pose \cite{chen2023synthesizing,chang2010planning,ren2021fast}.
+This method typically relies on simulator-derived prior knowledge, such as signed distance functions \cite{chen2023synthesizing} or precise object and environment geometries \cite{chang2010planning}, which poses challenges for real-world application due to the necessity for a deep understanding of the scene \cite{gao2023dqs3d,gao2023semi,lee2019efficient,zhang2021invigorate}.

-Besides, we found that an option to skip the pre-grasping procedure for objects that can be grasped directly with high confidence of success is often neglected \cite{chen2023synthesizing, chang2010planning, ren2021fast}, making the pre-grasping framework redundant for most daily graspable objects and increasing the cost of robotic control.
-No previous work has simultaneously achieved adaptability across object-environment configurations, compatibility with graspable situations, and deployability in real-world experiments.
+Furthermore, our findings indicate that many systems neglect the option to bypass the pre-grasping procedure for objects that can be directly grasped with a high confidence of success \cite{chen2023synthesizing,chang2010planning,ren2021fast}.
+This oversight renders the pre-grasping framework redundant for most daily graspable objects and unnecessarily increases the complexity and cost of robotic control.
+To date, no previous research has successfully integrated adaptability across various object-environment configurations, compatibility with directly graspable situations, and deployability in real-world scenarios in a single framework.